FurkanBaran/Java-Movie-Management-System/README.md

-# Java Movie Management System -2022
+# Java Movie Management System

-This is a Java Swing-based desktop application designed as **my first Java program**.
+This Java application is **my first Java project**, quickly developed over the course of **1-2 days** upon request.
 It uses a text file as a simple database to manage movie-related data.
 The application offers a comprehensive set of features for managing movies, stars, and their ratings.

 ## Features